wushenrong/ncommander-quotes/README.md

 `"Backups are not the Ncommander way"`

-`"Why backup when you can reinstall"`f
+`"Why backup when you can reinstall"`r

 `"I used to build cross-compilers professionally"`